harry-brough/TUNA/README.md

 * The installation file pyproject.toml
 * The TUNA manual

+## Documentation

+A copy of the TUNA manual can be found in the directory where the Python files are installed.

 ## Using TUNA

 ### Prerequisites
 The program requires Python 3.12 or higher and the following packages: